JoyceObialor/Retail-Sales-and-Returns-Performance-Analysis/README.md

 - Shiping Mode: Return rates varied by shipping mode, with Same Day (11.8%) recording the highest return rate, followed by First Class (9.9%), Standard Class (7.5%), and Second Class (6.9%).
 <img width="2145" height="1292" alt="image" src="https://github.com/user-attachments/assets/12e9ff7c-8c91-4408-96e8-26159a0f82b1" />

+---
+## Actionable Recommendations
+- Review loss-making categories such as tables, bookcases, and Supplies to improve revenue generation
+- Increase marketing efforts toward the Consumer segment, which generates the highest sales.
+- Conduct customer feedback surveys and review order requirements to improve product fit, order accuracy, and customer satisfaction.
+- Strengthen product quality checks, enhance product descriptions, and provide clearer usage guidance to reduce avoidable returns.
+- Review packaging processes to ensure orders are delivered accurately and in good condition
+- Leverage customer feedback to identify recurring issues affecting the region and implement targeted interventions to reduce revenue losses while maintaining sales performance.

+## Conclusion
+This project analyzed retail sales performance and product return patterns using key performance indicators such as sales, profit, and return rate.
+The analysis showed overall sales performance, but highlighted returns behaviours as a key driver of revenue loss across specific segments, regions, and product Sub-Categories.

+The insights demonstrate my ability to perform end-to-end data analysis and translate findings into actionable business recommendations aimed at improving profitability and reducing return rates.